 Customize Your List Preferences Page

-Navigate to your main newsletter list, and click on Subscribe Pages from the main menu bar.
-You will be taken to a window with your list's subscribe page.
+Navigate to your main newsletter list, and click on Subscribe & Preferences Pages from the main menu bar.
+If you click on Subscribe, you will be taken to a window with your list's subscribe page.
 This is where you can add data collection fields to match what you have included in your actual sign up form.
 This subscribe page is a Klaviyo-hosted signup page that is automatically created for every list in your account.

 While you may choose to use an embedded signup, pop-up, or fly out form on your website, you can also share a link to this subscribe page as an alternative.

 The subscribe page here is linked to your list's preferences page.
-If you click View All Pages, you will find the preferences page itself within the Manage Preferences section.
+If you click View All Pages to navigate back to the main opt-in pages list, you will find the preferences page itself within the Manage Preferences section.
 You will notice that this preferences page shows exactly the same fields as your subscribe page.
 You will always need to add fields to a subscribe page first in order to have them populate in a preferences page.

 When someone clicks the Manage Preferences tag in an email, and that email was sent specifically to a list, the manage preferences tag will lead to the preferences page you've customized for that specific list.

 If someone clicks the Manage Preferences tag in an email, and that email was sent to a segment, or was part of a behavior-triggered flow, the manage preferences link will lead to the preferences page within your default email forms.